 Repeated absences and reduced productivity can prevent you from moving up the corporate ladder, force you to change jobs, or make it necessary to take early retirement.
 Still, you don’t have to let your condition derail your career.

 Manage Your Symptoms

 Research shows that good disease control can reduce both absenteeism and presenteeism.
 A 2016 study in The Journal of Rheumatology found that starting drug treatment within the first three months after diagnosis helped people with RA stay productive at work.
-Good symptom management can also prevent you from having to take an early retirement, according to another study in Clinical and Experimental Rheumatology.
+Good symptom management can also prevent you from having to take an early retirement, according to another study.